szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 The full list of spells is as follows: Detect Evil, Know Alignment, Stinking Cloud, Entangle, Grease, Web, Summon Cow, Glitterdust, Magical Stone, Call Lightning, Cloudburst, Summon Insects / Insect Plague / Creeping Doom, Nature's Beauty, Storm of Vengeance, Mold Touch, Smashing Wave, Shout / Great Shout, Thorn Spray, Spike Growth.

 Bear in mind that this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will work only partially, and inconsistent results could ensue.

+Configuration options to enable or disable this adjustment for each spell are available.

 </details>